Surgery: What to Expect

 The nurse may also give you an intravenous (IV) line in your arm or hand, if ordered by your surgeon or anesthesiologist.
 This gives you fluids and medicines before, during, and after your surgery.

 A special surgical team helps the surgeon with your surgery.
 This team usually includes:

-- A registered nurse, who helps in many ways and writes the details of your surgery in your medical chart.
+- A registered nurse, who helps in many ways.
+The nurse writes the details of your surgery in your medical chart.

-- A nurse anesthetist or anesthesiologist, who gives you medicines and monitors your vital signs.
+- A nurse anesthetist or anesthesiologist.
+He or she gives you medicines and watches your vital signs.

 - Other medical personnel, such as an X-ray technologist, who may be needed for your surgery.